How to Get Started on Affiliate Marketing for Niche Markets

 There are two key terms here:

 Directing: Directing is the process of bringing traffic, more specifically potential customers to your website.
 There are many ways of achieving this through SEO of your sale website, PPC, email marketing, press releases backlinking, and blogging/article marketing and so forth.

 Example: You own an apparel store that sells a variety of products.
 You are generating traffic with the use of email marketing, SEO, and other tools in your grasp.
 You realize that you’re not generating enough traffic and decide to launch an affiliate program asking other parties to join your campaign.

 A renowned fashion blogger comes across this news and applies for the program settling for a certain percentage commission.

 Now, she writes a blog about summer trends by linking your website’s products on her blog.
 This way, she is directing her traffic into your website.

-Converting is the process of converting the traffic to your site into customers, i.e. Generate revenue through sales.
-This is where all the hardwork you put into launching your affiliate campaign come into play and generate results.
+Converting: Converting is the process of converting the traffic of your site into customers i.e. generate revenue through sales.
+This is where all the hardwork you put into launching your affiliate campaign come in play and generate results.

 Example: On every purchase made on your website though the fashion blogger’s referral link, she is entitled to a certain percentage commission.

 To sum it up, niche marketing isn’t as big a goliath as most people alien to the subject might find.
 It just requires some effort and hard word on the niche marketers’ side to do their homework thoroughly before lunging headlong into this strange and wonderful world of mystery and rewards.